When it comes to designing your own website, the most important goal you should achieve is to give the best user experience possible.

 It all boils down to three things:

 1.)
 Readability factor: We humans have always been reading our words on white backgrounds.
 Our books, letters and notepads are invariably pale in colour, but never blue, red or green.
 With the advent of the internet, entire websites naturally began featuring white backgrounds, simply because it’s what we’re used to.

 2.)
 It hurts the eyes: Most people find that websites featuring bright text on dark backgrounds cause them to exert their eyes more than usual, and they find themselves squinting when they view them.
 Even worse, it could also physically harm some of your visitors…

 3.)
 Unsuitable for the older generation: Your eyes just aren’t what they used to be when you’re old.
-For these tech-savvy seniors browsing the web every day, black text on white backgrounds are a godsend.
+For these tech-savvy seniors browsing the web every day, black text on white backgrounds is a godsend.
 The words are clearer, the site looks pleasing, and there’s no risk of inflicting further damage to the eyes.
 On the other hand, websites featuring coloured backgrounds with even darker texts are practically health hazards to them, and could even result in the purchase of a new pair of glasses.
 If people are looking for Perth glass repair, they should use a white background.
 This is because a white background carries clean and clear connotations.